chop16/madscivic/Readme.md

 - A few considerations for some complications that come up with jobs and buildings
   - If a civic provides a unique job and a unique building/holding that produces those unique jobs (e.g. rangers lodge), consider only modifying the number of jobs provided, not the job output, in order to avoid multiplying the affect twice
   - If the job is an upgraded version of another job (e.g. angler from farmer, pearl diver from artisan, death chronicler from culture worker), then only multiply the difference between the two jobs by 10
+    - The same goes for buildings that are upgrades
-    - This may cause some strange edge cases, such as the pearl diver having -3 consumer goods production.
+    - This may cause some strange edge cases, such as jobs with negative production.
 Consider these on a case by case basis.
+- In most cases, avoid multiplying upkeep

 ## Civics - Individualist